trueadm/ripple/README.md

 const arr = RippleArray.of(1, 2, 3);
 ```

 The `RippleArray` is a reactive array, and that means you can access properties normally using numeric index.
-However,
-accessing the `length` property of a `RippleArray` will not be reactive, instead you should use `$length`.

 #### Reactive Set

 The `RippleSet` extends the standard JS `Set` class, and supports all of its methods and properties.
-However,
-accessing the `size` property of a `RippleSet` will not be reactive, instead you should use `$size`.

 ```js
 import { RippleSet } from 'ripple';